DizzyThermal/TKMapper/README.md

 ## Usage

-* Place Maps to edit in the `Maps/` directory

-* `config.json` has a `start_map_id` value that can be updated to change the first map that is opened when you start TKMapper

 * Insert or Delete:
     * ` i|1 `: Insert Mode: This allows you to insert tiles/objects
     * ` d|e|x|2 `: Delete Mode: This allows you to delete tiles/objects